SCIInstitute/ShapeWorks/docs/deep-learning/deep-ssm.md

 Training requires a JSON config file which defines all model architecture and training parameters.

-## Paramter Descriptions
+#### Config File Parameter Descriptions

 * `model_name`: The name of the model, typically this matches the name of the JSON conflict file.
 The model and predictions will be saved in the directory: `out_dir/model_name/`
 * `num_latent_dim`: The size of the latent dimension.
 * `paths`: A dictionary with all the needded paths.
-    * `out_dir`: The directory which output should be written to.
+    * `out_dir`: The directory to which output should be written.
-    * `loader_dir`: The directory which has the train, validation, and test torch data loaders.
+    * `loader_dir`: The directory that has the training, validation, and test torch data loaders.
     * `aug_dir`: The directory that has the augmented data.
 * `encoder`: A dictionary with information about the encoder.
-    * `deterministic`: If true inidcates the encoder should be deterministic.
+    * `deterministic`: If true indicates the _encoder_ should be deterministic.
 If false indicates the encoder should be stochastic.
 * `decoder`: A dictionary with information about the decoder.
-    * `deterministic`: If true inidcates the decoder should be deterministic.
+    * `deterministic`: If true indicates the _decoder_ should be deterministic.
 If false indicates the decoder should be stochastic.
-    * `linear`: If true inidcates the decoder should be linear.
+    * `linear`: If true indicates the decoder should be linear.
 If false indicates the decoder should be non-linear.
 * `loss`: A dictionary with info about the loss.
     * `function`: The loss function to be used in training.
     * `supervised_latent`:  If true then the latent space is supervised during training.
 For example, the PCA scores in the original DeepSSM model.
 If false then the latent space is unsupervised.